-3.2 The Article 4 Direction in respect of small HMOs applies in Leamington Spa wards only.
+4.5 An Article 4 Direction in respect of small HMOs applies in Leamington Spa wards only.
 It means that planning permission is required for a change of use from a single dwelling (Use Class C3) to a small HMO (Use Class C4).
-Small HMOs in Use Class C4 are defined as dwellings occupied by between 3 and 6 unrelated people sharing.
 In other areas of the District, planning permission is not required for changes of use from a family dwelling to a small HMO (Use Class C4).
-However permission is always required if the change of use is to a house shared by more than 6 unrelated people.